Cross Margin vs Isolated Margin: Use This One For Less Risk

 Pros (cross margin)

 Margin is shared.
-One position can pull help from the rest of the account instead of dying immediately.
-It buys time… but at a cost.
+One position can draw from the rest of the account instead of being closed immediately.
+It buys time, but at a cost.

 Larger positions are possible because collateral is pooled.
-Size goes up.
+Position size goes up.
 Liquidation sensitivity goes up with it.
-Every tick matters more.
+Every price tick matters more.

-A trade that dips temporarily can survive longer, but the rescue money is your other trades.
-Saving one position weakens the rest.
+A trade that dips temporarily can survive longer.
+The rescue capital comes from the shared account balance.
+Saving one position reduces the buffer for all others.

 Cons (cross margin)

 One mistake spreads.
-Losses don’t stay contained inside one trade.
-Everything shares the pain.
+Losses do not stay contained inside one trade.
+All open positions share the impact.

-Liquidation isn’t local.
-When the balance is drained, the entire account can vanish in a single move.
-You don’t lose a trade.
-You lose the wallet.
+Liquidation is not local.
+When the shared balance is drained, the entire account can be closed in a single move.
+The loss is not one trade.
+It is the full account balance.

-Hard to prioritize damage.
-Several trades turn red at once and cross margin forces a choice: which one dies?
-Guess wrong and the balance collapses faster.
+Damage is difficult to prioritise.
+Several trades turn red at once and cross margin forces a choice: which position closes.
+The balance can collapse faster than a trader can respond.

 What is isolated margin?

-Isolated margin keeps the margin requirement for each position separated which means that each position has its own margin requirement.
+Isolated margin keeps the margin requirement for each position separate.
+Each position carries its own margin allocation, independent of all others.

 The potential loss from leverage is limited to the margin allocated to one single position.
-Most of the crypto margin trading exchanges offer the option to use isolated margin.
+Most crypto margin trading exchanges offer isolated margin as a selectable mode.

-You could imagine it as each leveraged position has its own bucket of cash and the cash is never shared between trades, lowering the risk of margin calls and liquidations.
+Each leveraged position operates from its own margin allocation.
+Capital is never shared between trades, which lowers the risk of margin calls and cascading liquidations across the account.

-You always know the damage.
-One trade fails, the loss stops at whatever you put into it.
-No surprise drain on the rest of the account.
+The maximum loss per trade is defined before the position opens.
+One trade fails, the loss stops at whatever was allocated to it.
+No unexpected drain on the rest of the account.

-One mistake doesn’t kill everything.
 A liquidation hits only that trade.
-The other positions stay untouched and breathing.
+Other positions stay untouched and continue running.

-Margin calls don’t chain-react.
-If a trade runs out of room, it doesn’t drag the rest of your capital with it.
+Margin calls do not chain-react.
+If a trade runs out of its allocated margin, it closes without dragging the rest of the capital with it.

-There’s no rescue fund.
-Once a trade runs out of its own margin, it dies.
-Even if the market snaps back one minute later.
+There is no rescue fund.
+Once a trade runs out of its own margin, it closes, even if the market reverses a minute later.

 Which one to use for less risk?